Memorable Manitobans: William Piritte Argue (1867-1965)

-Born at Newmarket, Ontario in August 1868, the eldest of seven children of Reverend Thomas and Hannah Argue, brother of T. E. Argue, he came to Manitoba and was educated at the University of Manitoba.
-He commenced teaching school in 1884, first in rural schools, and then at Neepawa, Brandon, Winnipeg, and Portage la Prairie, Manitoba.
-From 1895 to 1901, he served as Principal of Portage Collegiate Institute.
-He then served two years as chief clerk of the Department of Education for the Province of Manitoba, from 1901 to 1903, being replaced in the position by Robert Fletcher.
+Born at Newmarket, Ontario on 2 August 1867, the eldest of seven children of Reverend Thomas Argue and Hannah Starrat [Starratt] (1840-1913), brother of Thomas Edgar Argue, he came to Manitoba and graduated from Manitoba College with a BA degree.
+He commenced teaching school in 1884, first in rural schools, including Greenwood School (1889), and was Principal of Neepawa School (1890-1891), Junior Collegiate in Brandon (1892-1893), Central School No. 1 (1893-1895) in Winnipeg, and Portage Collegiate Institute (1895-1901).
+He then succeeded Dr. E. A. Blakely, serving two years as chief clerk of the Department of Education for the Province of Manitoba (1901-1903), and was replaced in the position by Robert Fletcher.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.